Elizabeth (BioShock): Burial at Sea

-Promotion and merchandise
+Promotion and reception

 Prior to the release of the game, Elizabeth was widely publicised and reported in media, and Elizabeth (along with one of the "Boys of Silence" enemies) plastic figures were created, produced by NECA.
 The second of Infinite's "Truth from Legend" trailers – both designed to look like old documentaries – details both Songbird and "the Lamb of Columbia", showcasing more of the character and her past.
 A lithograph of one promotional artwork, featuring Elizabeth and Songbird, was also released, alongside other lithographs.

-Reception

 Before the game was released, Nicole Tanner of IGN, although initially offput by her large cleavage, praised her realistic personality and the idea of bringing more realistic female characters into games.
 She also felt the relationship between her and Songbird was "one of the most complex [she'd] seen explored" in gaming.
 In a comparison between Dishonored and Infinite, Kotaku's Kirk Hamilton compared Elizabeth and Emily in "The Girl" category, preferring Elizabeth, saying she "moreorless WAS BioShock Infinite" and praising her believability.
 IGN's Beyond! podcast compared the character to The Last of Us's Ellie, noting their similar roles but markedly different personalities.

 Courtnee Draper was nominated for "Best Voice Actress" for her role as Elizabeth in the Spike VGX 2013 awards, and was nominated for "Best Performer" in the 10th British Academy Video Games Awards, but lost to Ashley Johnson as Ellie in both cases.
 Draper and Baker together both won the "Best Song in a Game" award, for the moment in Infinite where Booker begins playing the guitar and Elizabeth sings "Will the Circle Be Unbroken?".
 Elizabeth was nominated for "Best New Character" in Hardcore Gamer's Game of the Year Awards 2013, though again lost to Ellie.
 In addition, she was nominated by Destructoid as "Best Character", losing to fellow Infinite characters the Lutece Twins.